Kunal2341/fakerealdocument/README.md

 # Detecting if a document real or fake
-# Water Mark
+## Water Mark
-## PART 1
+### PART 1
-![Example of title Image]

 This converts the document into a 2D ARRAY and loops through all the values.
-It checks for each RGB value if it is between **239 and 248**. \
+It checks for each RGB value if it is between **239 and 248**.
 If YES then converts it to a green pixel (**[0, 255, 0]**) and if NO then it converts to (**[0, 0, 0]**).

     down = 239 #238 ----- 239